EpicEric/gcc-arm/README.md

 ## Connecting to the ARM Evaluator-7T Board

+**Note:** Due to how Docker Toolchain exposes devices to the Linux virtual machine, there is no simple workaround for OS X or Windows.
+As such, this section will only work for Linux hosts.

 The ARM Evaluator-7T board must be connected to your computer through an USB port.
 Identify the appropriate interface in the host (for example, `/dev/ttyUSB0`) and run the container with a second argument:
 * `./run_docker.sh ~/path/to/custom/src /dev/ttyUSB0`
 * (Shorthand for `docker run -ti -v "$HOME/path/to/custom_src":/home/student/src --device=/dev/ttyUSB0:/dev/ttyS0 epiceric/gcc-arm`).